The bass guitar does not attract many beginners.

 Gretsch Junior Jet Bass Review: Overview And Features

-The Gretsch G2220 features the company’s classic Jet body shape, found on a lot of their 6-string guitars.
+The Gretsch G2220 features the company’s classic Jet bass guitar shape, found on a lot of their 6-string guitars.
 The unique shape is one of its most appealing features.

 The others are the dual humbucking pickups and the three-way pickup selector switch, which is highly unusual on a bass guitar.
 The humbuckers give this instrument a wonderful beefy tone.